2007 Bandy World Championship

 The 2007 Bandy World Championship was held in Kemerovo, Russia from 27 January to 4 February.
 Men's national teams from 12 countries participated in the 2007 tournament: Belarus, Finland, Kazakhstan, Norway, Russia, Sweden (group A) and Estonia, Hungary, Latvia, Mongolia, the Netherlands and the United States (group B).
-Canada was initially also supposed to take part in the tournament but withdrew so Latvia took its place.
+Canada was initially also supposed to take part in the tournament, but withdrew so Latvia took its place.
 Belarus retained their place in group A by beating the United States in a playoff at the end of the previous tournament held in 2006.
+Russia won the World Cup for the fourth time in its history.
+Belarus retained their place in Group A after defeating Group B champions the United States.